Disability rights movement: Issues

-People with color vision deficiency regularly deal with implicit discrimination due to their inability to distinguish certain colors.
-A system of geometrically shaped code signs known as Coloradd was developed by Professor Miguel Neiva of the University of Minho, Portugal, in 2010 to indicate colours to people who have difficulty discerning them.

 People with intellectual and developmental disabilities

 People with intellectual and developmental disabilities focus their efforts on ensuring that they have the same human rights as other people and that they are treated like human beings.
 Since the formation of the self advocacy movement in the 1960s, the largest focus of the movement has been to get people with I/DD out of institutions and into the community.
 Another main focus is ensuring that people with intellectual and developmental disabilities are in integrated workplaces that pay at least minimum wage.
 In the US, it is still legal to pay people with I/DD below minimum wage in sheltered workshops.
 Many people with intellectual and developmental disabilities are put under guardianship and are not allowed to make their own decisions about their lives.

 Another issue is the continued dehumanization of people with intellectual and developmental disabilities, which prompted the slogan People First, still used as a rallying cry and a common organizational name in the self advocacy movement.
-Self advocates are also involved in the "R-Word" Campaign, in which they try to eliminate the use of the word "retard".
+Self advocates are also involved in the "R-Word" Campaign, in which they try to eliminate the use of the slur "retard".
 Self advocates successfully advocated to change the name of the Arc.